ryanlintag/trib/README.md

 # blazor maui
-Test Project for .NET MAUI Hybrid and Blazor
+Test Project for .NET MAUI Hybrid and Blazor.